 Robert O’Brien, luthier, teacher.

-So who is this ebook for?
+So who is this book for?

 It’s for those who are interested in making their living from working with stringed musical instruments.